bbachi/angular-nodejs-develop-env/README.md

-# angular-nodejs-develop-env
+# angular-nodejs-eb
-This is development environment for Angular with NodeJS Backend Project
+Sample Angular NodeJS project to deploy on Elastic Beanstalk